-Upon reaching $18.00 in deductibles or six one-way (three round) trips, whichever occurs first, in a calendar month travel payments for the balance of that month will be free of deductible charges.
+Upon reaching $18.00 in deductibles or six one-way (three round) trips, whichever occurs first, in a calendar month mileage reimbursement payments for the balance of that month will be free of deductible charges.
 A waiver of deductibles may be afforded to certain Veterans.

-To qualify for special mode transportation, a Veteran must meet one of the administrative eligibility criteria; a VA health care provider must determine that a special mode of transport is medically required. and traveling in relation to VA or VA-authorized non-VA care.
+To qualify for special mode transportation, a Veteran must meet one of the administrative eligibility criteria; a VA health care provider must determine that a special mode of transport is medically required and be traveling in relation to VA or VA-authorized non-VA care.

 Program Contact Information

 - Visit https://iris.custhelp.com/ to search Frequently Asked Questions or ask a question on-line